-- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
-Add the brown sugar and granulated sugar and mix on medium high speed until fluffy and light in color.
-Beat in egg and vanilla on high speed.
+- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium speed until combined and creamy, about 2 minutes.
+Beat in the egg and vanilla.
 Scrape down the sides and bottom of the bowl and beat again as needed to combine.

-- In a separate bowl, whisk the flour, cornstarch, baking soda and salt together until combined.
+- In a separate bowl, whisk the flour, cornstarch, baking soda and salt together.
 On low speed, slowly mix into the wet ingredients until combined.
-The cookie dough will be quite thick.
-Add the white chocolate chips and dried cranberries mix on low for about 5-10 seconds until evenly disbursed.
-Cover dough tightly with aluminum foil or plastic wrap and chill for at least 2 hours and up to 2 days.
-Chilling is mandatory for this cookie dough.
+The cookie dough will be soft and thick.
+Add the white chocolate chips and dried cranberries and beat on low speed until combined.
+Cover dough tightly and chill in the refrigerator for at least 1 hour and up to 3-4 days.
+Chilling is imperative to prevent the cookies from over-spreading.

-- Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes-- if the cookie dough chilled longer than 2 hours, let it sit at room temperature for about 30 minutes.
-This makes the cookie dough easier to scoop and roll.
+- Remove cookie dough from the refrigerator.
+If the cookie dough chilled longer than 3-4 hours, let it sit at room temperature for about 30 minutes.
+This makes the firm cookie dough easier to scoop and roll.

 - Preheat oven to 350°F (177°C).
 Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - As the oven preheats, scoop and roll dough, about 1.5 Tablespoons of dough each, into balls.
 The dough may be slightly crumbly, but will come together as you work it with your hands.
 Arrange dough balls 3 inches apart on the prepared baking sheets.